School Holiday Activities

 You can’t go wrong with a splash about.
 It’s no stress if you don’t have a pool at home – head down to your local pool and leisure centre.
 They usually have plenty of pool toys, slides and activities for the kids such as diving sticks, noodles, water volleyball and of course, the classic – a game of Marco Polo.
 However, once they’re in, you’ll have a hard time getting them out of the water!

 If you’re stuck for ideas, then you can always check out your local PCYC which has local centres in New South Wales, Queensland, Victoria, Western Australia and Canberra.
 The centres host plenty of activities over the break including soccer and basketball tournaments right through to Zumba and dance classes.
 We love the PCYC philosophy – all its activities are designed to keep kids fit and healthy.

 And, of course, we’re all for you enjoying Easter treats – after all, you’ll be burning them off with all these activities.
-Do you have any other egg-citing ideas for the holidays?
-We’d love to hear from you.
+Do you have any other egg-citing ideas or school holiday activities?
+We’d love to hear from you!